TodePond/TodePondDotCom/sky/importance/readme.md

 What I do know is— One thing I know to be important is— Compromise is important.
 That's what I know.
 And like with most things in life, it's not [one or the other](https://www.todepond.com/report/definitions-that-dont-matter/).

-So when I write a blog post, do I share my feelings?
-Or do I share what's important?
+So when I write a blog post, do I write my feelings?
+Or do I write what's important?

 <br>